Drug Evaluation Committee 2019-38 Scope of site management organizations (SMOs) that should be included in clinical trial notifications (Part 2)

 We have received information that a university hospital requested a clinical trial, and they have an SMO as a dispatch source, and have a worker dispatch contract with the SMO to dispatch a CRC as a temporary worker. we have also confirmed that this is not an outsourcing to an SMO based on Article 39-2 of the GCP.

-As stated in the "Report of the Study Group for Establishment of Standard Guidelines for Use of SMO" (November 2002) by the Study Group of the Ministry of Health, Labour and Welfare, CRCs dispatched by an SMO are to perform their duties under the direction and orders of the investigators, etc. at the destination medical institution.
-In other words, this is a dispatch of workers to the site and does not constitute entrustment of clinical trial operations.
+As stated in the "Report of the Study Group for Establishment of Standard Guidelines for Use of SMO" (November 2002) by the Study Group of the Ministry of Health, Labour and Welfare, CRC dispatched by an SMO are to perform their duties under the direction and orders of the investigators, etc. at the Investigator Site to which they are dispatched.
+In other words, this is a dispatch of workers to Investigator Site and does not constitute entrustment of clinical trial operations.

-In the notification of the clinical trial plan, it is necessary to state the party to which the medical institution entrusts part of the work related to the implementation of the clinical trial, but in the case of worker dispatch as in your question, it is not necessary to do so.
+In the notification of the clinical trial plan, it is necessary to state the party to which the Investigator Site entrusts part of the work related to the conduct of the clinical trial, but in the case of worker dispatch as in your question, it is not necessary to do so.

 Reason for revision